MattB859/MS2-Space-Attack-game/README.md

     -   ###  HTML and CSS came back with no errors.

-    -   ###  JavaScript came back with two errors that was not able to fixed.
+    -   ###  JavaScript was identified having two minor errors in which i was unable to correct, however this does not seem to affect the performance of the game.

 ## Testing User Stories from User Experience (UX) Section